 Socket Error 10060: What Triggers The Error?

-cannot connect to SMTP server connect error 10060?
-Here are some possible reasons why there is no response from the reciever:
+Cannot connect to SMTP server due to connect error 10060?
+Here are some possible reasons why there is no response from the receiver:

 1. Incorrect SMTP Host/Port